mashupbots/socko/socko-docs/docs/guides/configuration.markdown

     val webServer = new WebServer(config, routes, actorSystem)
 {% endhighlight %}

-When turned on, the default behaviour is to write web logs to your installed [akka logger](http://doc.akka.io/docs/akka/2.0.1/scala/logging.html) using {{ page.WebLogWriterClass }}.
-The akka logger asynchronously writes to the log so it will not slow down your application down.
+When turned on, the default behaviour is to write web logs to your installed [Akka logger](http://doc.akka.io/docs/akka/2.0.1/scala/logging.html) using {{ page.WebLogWriterClass }}.
+The Akka logger asynchronously writes to the log so it will not slow down your application down.

-To activate akka logging, add the following to `application.conf`:
+To activate Akka logging, add the following to `application.conf`:

     akka {
       event-handlers = ["akka.event.slf4j.Slf4jEventHandler"]